deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 > </details>

-> Table 4 shows the relative improvements in performance compared to a baseline LLM-LM model when using different values of alpha (α) to combine language modeling loss and distillation loss during training.
+> Table 4 presents the relative improvements in performance compared to the baseline LLM-LM model,  showing the impact of varying the combination factor (α) of language modeling loss and distillation loss on the overall performance across various datasets.

 {{< table-caption >}}